 What have our former students been up to after graduating?

-News from ICOM graduates are now gradually being added to our website.
-This page will contain profiles and quick news / messages about and from our graduates.
+News from ICOM graduates are gradually being added to our website.
+This page will contain profiles and quick news / messages about and from our Alumni.

 News from Stephan Espinosa – Graduation year 2013